ClairDeCoder/JellyFresh/README.md

 **Use at your own risk!**
 - JellyFresh performs **deletions** as part of its operations.
 Improper configurations may result in data loss.
 - Ensure all folder paths are configured correctly to avoid unintended consequences.
+- **Again, DO NOT set your Spotlight libraries [see: folders] to the same as your Jellyfin media folders**

 ---